-- 1. Show annual progress from an agreed upon baseline survey in improving overall self-reported health, safety and happiness for the people within the Baylands. - Create periodic assessment evaluations to determine social, economic and environmental effects on currently developed areas of Brisbane caused by the construction and eventual build out of the Baylands project. - 3.
-Adopt principles of Active Design in the community plan.
-The community should incorporate strategies that encourage active transportation and recreation, including walking and bicycling.
+- 1. Show annual progress from an agreed upon baseline survey in improving overall selfreported recreation, health, safety and happiness for the people within the Baylands. - 2.
+Create periodic assessment evaluations to determine social, economic and environmental effects on currently developed areas of Brisbane caused by the construction and eventual build out of the Baylands project. - Adopt principles of Active Design in the community plan.
+The community should incorporate strategies that encourage active transportation and recreation, including walking, bicycling and all forms of activity and mobility.
 Building design should incorporate opportunities for daily physical activity.
 Consult the Active Design Guidelines: Promoting Physical Activity and Health in Design published by the Center for Active Design, 2010. - 4.
 Determine the highest practical standard for remediation of the site to ensure human health.
 The developer will be required to consult an independent third-party credible source, acceptable to the City, for recommendations. - 5.
 Seek regulatory recommendations for best practices for testing, remediating, and monitoring the contamination that exists at the Baylands.
 Install permanent testing and monitoring stations and engage a third-party testing body to perform regular testing and provide an annual report to the City of Brisbane.
 A financial mechanism for supporting long term monitoring should be built into the approved plan. - 6.
-Develop an assessment district to support the social economic functions within the Baylands that the developer would pay into at a negotiated rate and period of time. - 7.
-Parks, recreation facilities, trails, should be within a five minute walk of every building.
+Develop an assessment district to support the social economic functions within the Baylands that the developer and future property owners would pay into at a negotiated rate and period of time. - 7.
+Parks, recreation facilities, and trails should be within a reasonably close proximity of every building.

-The Implementation Approach conveys best practices currently in use by high performing buildings and communities.
+The Implementation Approach conveys best practices currently in use by high-performing buildings and communities.
 They are meant to give direction as to a possible pathway to implementing the principles.
 They are not meant to be prescriptive, "you shall" type directives, or to convey agreement or negotiation as to how principles may be achieved.